benchan911/tp/docs/UserGuide.md

       An empty list cannot be sorted

 #### 4.4.6 Find attendance
 Find a student's attendance under a certain event.
+Using this feature, you will be able to quickly find the attendance of a specific student under an event.
+This feature will search through the attendance list to provide you with the possible matches.

 Command: `attendance find`

 Example:

-The following shows a successful find.
+The following shows a successful find for student `Mary` under the event `CS1010 Tutorial`.

     >>> attendance view
     Please key in the name of event.